 There is a wide snow saddle between Jägerhorn and Nordend (Jägerjoch, good visible from the Stockhorn station).
 This saddle must be reached.
 The ice flank below the saddle is somewhat steep with few sometimes tricky but most times big but harmless crevasses.
 On regular conditions there will no path at the glacier, so it's better to start early while the snow isn't to soft.
 It will take about 4 -5 hours from Stockhorn station to the bivy.

 You should remember the altitude: the Città-di-Gallarate-Biwak is situated at 3970m !
 Spending the night at this altitude may cause problems if one is not acclimatised.

 Uphill difference in height 450 meters - 5/6 hours

 From the bivy the route is clearly visible.
 Start at the bivy, go down to the Jägerjoch and reach the start of the NE-ridge called "Cresta Santa Catherina" (about 4000 m) on easy, broken rocks and snow.

-The Cresta Santa Catherina follows the ridge between Nordend E-face and Nordend N-flank.
-Most time the route uses the flank right of the ridge, it's more a face climb then a ridge.
+The Cresta di Santa Catherina follows the ridge between Punta Nordend East wall and Nordend North flank.
+Most time the route uses the right flank of the ridge, it's more a face climb then a ridge.
 There are three main steep steps, all of them will be climbed at the right side of the ridge.